evr9-aber/evr9-aber.github.io/_posts/2025-02-11-first-draft.md

 These discoveries worked great and created a Scratch file with the image from webcam directly added as new sprite.<br/>
 First draft of project has been created.
 It goes from taking a picture from a video on webcam then importing it into a Sprite project.
 It is crude and not good format.
 Still needs image processing and background subtraction required for project specs.
 Will show off in group meeting.

+### To Do:

+* Begin researching which type of background removal to use (background subtraction vs find person)
+* Write paragraph on what type of software development approach to use (e.g. Agile)